oxsecurity/megalinter/docs/descriptors/javascript_prettier.md

 Editor options:

   --cursor-offset <int>    Print (to stderr) where a cursor at the given position would move to after formatting.
-                           This option cannot be used with --range-start and --range-end.
                            Defaults to -1.
   --range-end <int>        Format code ending at a given character offset (exclusive).
                            The range will extend forwards to the end of the selected statement.
-                           This option cannot be used with --cursor-offset.
                            Defaults to Infinity.
   --range-start <int>      Format code starting at a given character offset.
                            The range will extend backwards to the start of the first line containing the selected statement.
-                           This option cannot be used with --cursor-offset.
                            Defaults to 0.

 Other options: